Self-Stabilizing Self-Assembly: Methodology

 \section{Methodology}

-This section presents our strategy to tackle the instability issue of the seeded self-assembly, organized into three parts for the readers' convenience.
-The first part (Section~\ref{ssec:principles}) introduces the general strategy to achieve the self-stabilizing property.
-The second part outlines the experiment setup (Section~\ref{sec:outline_realization}) and presents the details on a physics-based model for the self-stabilizing self-assembly (Section~\ref{sec:phys_model}).
-The third part describes the simulation software (Section~\ref{sec:physics_solver}), data analysis (Section~\ref{sec:data_analysis}).
+This section presents our strategy for tackling the instability issue inherent in seeded self-assembly, organized into three parts for the readers' convenience.
+The first part (Section~\ref{ssec:principles}) introduces the general strategy for achieving the self-stabilizing property.
+The second part outlines the experiment setup (Section~\ref{sec:outline_realization}) and presents the details on a physics-based model for self-stabilizing self-assembly (Section~\ref{sec:phys_model}).
+The third part describes the simulation software (Section~\ref{sec:physics_solver}) as well as data analysis techniques (Section~\ref{sec:data_analysis}).